AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 >title="In this module, you learned how to customize content in-context and in-place using the Universal Editor."
 >abstract=""

-## Edit Text in Context {#edit-text}
+## Edit Text In-Context {#edit-text}

-For certain authors and in certain situations, editing in-place and in-context can often be advantageous over structured headless content editing in the Content Fragment editor, which you saw in previous modules.
+Editing in-place and in-context can often be advantageous over structured headless content editing as in the Content Fragment editor, which you saw in previous modules.

-Using the Universal Editor, you can edit your text in-context and in-place, allowing simple and intuitive content authoring.
+Using the Universal Editor, you have an agile way to edit your text in-context and in-place, allowing simple and intuitive content authoring.

+1. The editor should load by default in **Text** mode.
+If not, please tap or click the **Text** icon in the mode rail.

 1. Tap or click the title of the latest article to edit it.